-A list of trees with high biodiversity value, in terms of the number of insect species supported, is provided in the Design and Landscape Guidance.
+A list of trees with high biodiversity value, in terms of the number of insect species supported, is provided in section 6.2.1 Relative Importance of Trees for Supporting Insects from The London Survey.
 A majority of the trees selected should have a long life expectancy, ie. over 100 years, to ensure a diverse tree canopy.